coullessi/Microsoft-Defender-for-Endpoint/Platforms/Linux/ManualOnboarding/README.md

  cd MDE # to navigate in that directory
  ```
 - Transfer the onboarding package to your Linux machine:
 In Linux, we can share files between computers using scp. scp utilizes ssh to securely transfer files.
-We use the following syntax to copy files from the source machine to the destination machine: scp /path/to/local/file username@destination:/path/to/destination, for example the below command will copy the onboarding package from your local computer into the MDE directory of the Linux device.
+We use the following syntax to copy files from the source machine to the destination machine: scp <path_to_local_file> username@ip_address:<path_to_destination>, for example the below command will copy the onboarding package from your local computer into the MDE directory of the Linux device.
 ```bash
  scp "E:\MDE\Linux\WindowsDefenderATPOnboardingPackage.zip" lessi@10.0.0.97:~/MDE
 ```